Skip to Main Content

 Classroom Experiences

 Let naturalists bring the outdoors to you!
-Classroom programs are 45 to 60 minutes long and best for a maximum of 30 students.
+Classroom programs are 45 to 60 minutes long and best for a maximum of 25 students.
 Larger groups will be split into different times or other days.
-These programs are scheduled on Mondays and Tuesdays, and are $20 per program.
+Cost is $20 per program.

 What makes a coyote or owl a good hunter?
 How do rabbits and mice avoiding being caught?
-Meet some live Ohio animals, examine animal artifacts, and learn about the feature that help them survive.
-An interactive game will help participants recognize the importance of predator/prey relationships and learn about food chains.
+Meet some live Ohio animals, examine animal artifacts and skulls, and learn about the feature that help them survive.
+When there’s space, an interactive game will help participants recognize the importance of predator/prey relationships and learn about food chains.

 Creatures of the Night